Research and Development

 MDxHealth and our collaborators presented additional scientific and clinical data describing a risk score for ConfirmMDx methylation positive patients at the 2015 Annual American Urological Association meeting in New Orleans, USA (May 15-19, 2015).
 The data support a secondary algorithm, which combines clinical risk factors with epigenetic profiling to improve the identification of patients with a negative prostate biopsy but who may be at increased risk of harboring clinically significant prostate cancer.

 The use of epigenetic markers for bladder cancer detection to improve on current diagnostic procedures, like cystoscopy, has been well studied and evaluated in more than 300 scientific publications.
-The Company has filed for patent protection on TWIST1 and NID2, two of the most intensively studied and widely reported epigenetic biomarkers associated with bladder cancer diagnosis.
-We are currently working on the completion of a bladder cancer verification and validation study and expect to publish the data in the course of 2015.1
+The Company has filed for patent protection on TWIST1, ONECUT2, OTX1 in combination with the mutation markers FGFR3, TERT and HRAS some of the most intensively studied and widely reported epigenetic and mutation biomarkers associated with bladder cancer diagnosis.
+We have recently completed a second clinical validation study and the results will be published in the Journal of Urology.1-3

-Additionally, in the future we intend to validate our RecurMDx for Bladder Cancer test to address the need for improved monitoring of diagnosed bladder cancer patients.
-More than 60% of early stage bladder cancer patients will have a recurrence following treatment and it is estimated that more than 500,000 Americans are currently under surveillance for recurrent bladder cancer.2
+Additionally, we are validating AssureMDx for Bladder Cancer to address the need for improved monitoring of patients treated for low grade superficial bladder cancer.
+More than 60% of early stage bladder cancer patients will have a recurrence following treatment and it is estimated that more than 300,000 Americans are currently under surveillance for recurrent bladder cancer.4

 Bladder cancer is the fourth most common cancer in men and the eight most common cancer in women.
 Over 170,000 cases are diagnosed every year in the US and EU, with over 50,000 deaths.
 Worldwide, the incidence of bladder cancer varies substantially, with over 400,000 cases each year, and the highest rates in Europe and North America and in areas (e.g. North Africa) endemic with the parasite Schistoma heamatobium.
 Annually in the US, we consider that there are approximately: